Selection Modes

 Select Window

 You can perform a window selection by clicking and then dragging.
 Click the first point on the left side and drag to the right and then release the mouse.
-This will select all elements that are contained inside of the dragged window area.
+This will select all elements that are located inside of the dragged window area.

 You can also choose the Select Window tool from the toolbar to perform the same selection operation.